Duluth, Minnesota: Permanent settlement

 In 1869–70, Duluth was the fastest-growing city in the country and was expected to surpass Chicago in only a few years.
 When Jay Cooke, a wealthy Philadelphia land speculator, convinced the Lake Superior and Mississippi Railroad to create an extension from St. Paul to Duluth, the railroad opened areas due north and west of Lake Superior to iron ore mining.
 Duluth's population on New Year's Day of 1869 consisted of 14 families; by the Fourth of July, 3,500 people were present to celebrate.

 In the first Duluth Minnesotian printed on August 24, 1869, the editor placed the following notice on the editorial page:

-In 1873, Cooke's empire crumbled and the stock market crashed, and Duluth almost disappeared from the map.
-But by the late 1870s, with the continued boom in lumber and mining and with the railroads completed, Duluth bloomed again.
-By the turn of the century, it had almost 100,000 inhabitants, and was again a thriving community with small-business loans, commerce and trade flowing through the city.
-Mining continued in the Mesabi Range and iron was shipped east to mills in Ohio, a trade continuing into the 20th century.
+In 1873, Cooke's empire crumbled, and the stock market crashed, causing Duluth to almost disappear from the map.
+But by the late 1870s, with the continued boom in lumber and mining and the completion of the railroads, Duluth bloomed again.
+By the turn of the century, it had almost 100,000 inhabitants and was again a thriving community with small-business loans, commerce, and trade flowing through the city.
+Mining continued in the Mesabi Range, and iron was shipped east to mills in Ohio.
+The trade continued into the 20th century.

 "The Untold Delights of Duluth"

 Early doubts about the Duluth area's potential were voiced in "The Untold Delights of Duluth," a speech U.S. Representative J. Proctor Knott of Kentucky gave in the U.S. House of Representatives on January 27, 1871.
 His speech opposing the St. Croix and Superior Land Grant lampooned Western boosterism, portraying Duluth as an Eden in fantastically florid terms.
 The speech has been reprinted in collections of folklore and humorous speeches and is regarded as a classic.
-The nearby city of Proctor, Minnesota, is named for Knott.
+The nearby city of Proctor, Minnesota, is named after Knott.

-Duluth's unofficial sister city, Duluth, Georgia, got its name in 1871, shortly after Knott's speech gained national attention.
-Prominent Georgia newspaperman and politician Evan P. Howell was called upon to make remarks at the dedication of a new railroad line into Howell's Crossing, a village named for his grandfather.
-Howell humorously suggested that the community be called "Duluth" instead, and townspeople agreed.
+Duluth's unofficial sister city, Duluth, Georgia, got its name in 1871 shortly after Knott's speech gained national attention.
+Prominent Georgia newspaperman and politician Evan Howell had been called upon to make remarks at the dedication of a new railroad line into Howell's Crossing, a village named for his grandfather.
+There, Howell humorously suggested that the community be called "Duluth" instead, and townspeople agreed.

-Proctor Knott is sometimes credited with characterizing Duluth as the "zenith city of the unsalted seas," but the honor for that coinage belongs to journalist Thomas Preston Foster, speaking at a Fourth of July picnic in 1868.
+Proctor Knott is sometimes credited with characterizing Duluth as the "zenith city of the unsalted seas," but the honor for that coinage belongs to journalist Thomas Preston Foster, who spoke at a Fourth of July picnic in 1868.